iamdcj/javascripts/core/statements/control-flow/if-else/README.md

 ### `if` without `else`

-The `if` statement can, and often is, used without an `else` clause, most commonly to stop execution of a particular method.
+The `if` statement can, and often is, used without an `else` clause, most commonly to stop execution of/return from a particular method.

 ```